Module II : Broilers & Breeders

 〰️

-Early registration fee 〰️ Until February 16th 〰️
+Early Bird Registration 〰️ Until September 30th 〰️

-This course, administered in English, is specifically designed for veterinarians and poultry farming professionals wishing to upgrade their knowledge and expertise in areas such as disease diagnosis and prevention, biosecurity, nutrition, and animal welfare.
+• This course is specifically designed for veterinarians and poultry farming professionals wishing to upgrade their knowledge and expertise in areas such as disease diagnosis and prevention, biosecurity, nutrition, and animal welfare.
 Upon completion of the course, participants are able to immediately apply best practices in their daily routines.

 While this course provides an overview of infectious and non-infectious diseases significant at different of the chicken/breeder production process, it also emphasizes areas where veterinarians are often less familiar such as nutrition, general management of flocks, hatchery and chick quality or clinical biochemistry.